-If payment has not been received, a transcript hold is placed on the student account.
-A transcript hold prevents an official transcript from being printed by the Office of the Registrar.
+When payment has not been received, a transcript hold is placed on the student account.
+This prevents an official transcript from being printed by the Office of the Registrar.

 Financial Clearance for Graduation

 Students must clear all financial obligations with the university before they receive a diploma or final transcript.